Appsilon/useR-2022-shiny-tutorial/README.md

 # Production-level Shiny app development

-Here, we share the materials for our submitted proposal for a Shiny tutorial at [useR 2022](https://user2022.r-project.org/).
+Materials and slides for our submitted proposal for a Shiny tutorial at [useR 2022](https://user2022.r-project.org/).

 ## Overview
 How to transform your idea into a production-ready app?